gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 their limbs broken, and were cast headlong into the sea, and drowned.
 <!-- 26 -->

-## Chapter XVI: The arrival of the earl, and the capture of Waterford.
+## Chapter XVI: The arrival of the earl, and the capture of Waterford

 Meanwhile earl Richard, having prepared all things necessary for so great an enterprise, took his journey to St David's along the coast of South Wales,[^39]